 I think of computational demography as encapsulating the measurement and analysis of demographic processes via non-traditional data sources and computationally intensive methods.
 I have an ever-growing reading list of papers in this field, which I keep available here.
 I have one ongoing project in this area:

-My current work in this field is a collaboration with professors Matthew Hall and Arthur Acolin.
-We are evaluating potential contribution of consumer reference data for the measurement of small-area populations.
+With Professor’s Arthur Acolin and Matthew Hall.
+We are evaluating potential contribution of consumer data for the measurement of small-area populations.
 Consumer reference data is collected by combining and cross-referencing people’s interactions with various private and public institutions, like utility payments, voter registrations, real estate tax assessments, and credit card billing statements.
 Private companies assemble these datasets for sale to marketers.
 We have purchased data from one such company and aim to determine how useful it can be for researchers.
 We are testing the following potential contributions of the data for measuring population levels:

 Annual small-area estimates: Researchers often need measures of year-over-year change in populations.
 The Census Bureau does not provide such measures for small geographies like tracts and block-groups on an annual basis, but consumer reference data does.
 This might make it uniquely useful, for example, for computing accurate rates of a virus like COVID-19, or measuring how population structures change after a natural disaster like a hurricane.